Hyperbaric oxygen therapy in childhood carbon monoxide poisoning. | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-Canadian healthcare providers should recognize the limited specific evidence and guidelines for hyperbaric oxygen therapy in pediatric carbon monoxide poisoning.
+Canadian healthcare providers should recognize the limited specific evidence and guidelines for hyperbaric oxygen therapy in paediatric carbon monoxide poisoning.
 This underscores the need for careful clinical judgment and consideration of children's unique vulnerabilities when managing such cases.

 Canadian Relevance